 - Is the puppy “free” except for transportation costs?

-Better yet, when adding a new dog to your family, only deal locally if you can and consider adopting from your local shelter!
+When adding a new dog to your family, we recommend only dealing locally if you can and adopting from your local shelter if possible!